Are the PosiTest AT instruments rugged?

 Absolutely.
-With an environmentally sealed, metal enclosure, heavy-duty hydraulic pump and a hi-grade industrial pressure sensor, both the Manual and Automatic PosiTest AT are built to last and can be used indoors and outdoors and in all types of weather.
+With an environmentally sealed, metal enclosure, heavy-duty hydraulic pump and a high grade industrial pressure sensor, both the Manual and Automatic PosiTest AT are built to last.
+They can be used indoors, outdoors and in all types of weather.

 How are the Manual and Automatic PosiTest Adhesion Testers calibrated at DeFelsko?